Layout

 Program managers, equipped with their project management skills and relevant certifications, dive deep into the realm of project management.
 They address the intricate interdependencies and ensure that their programs align with strategic goals.
 Their concerns also encompass the timing of deliverables, milestones, and the culmination of products.

-In the context of program manager vs. product manager, the former is immersed in executing programs and projects.
+In the context of program managers vs. product manager, the former is immersed in executing programs and projects.
 Their sphere revolves around project management schedules, resource allocation, project management budgets, and bridging cross-functional synergies.

 Program Management